danny-watkins/pc3-arbitrage-analysis/README.md

 ## Contributions
 Contributions are welcome.
 Please fork the repository and submit a pull request with detailed changes.

-## License
-This project is licensed under the MIT License.

 ## Contact
-For questions or collaborations, feel free to reach out to Danny Watkins at dannywatkins@example.com.
+For questions or collaborations, feel free to reach out to Danny Watkins at maximus@arizona.edu.